 Greystone Footbridge, Huyton

-The proposed design of the new footbridge would take the form of a symmetrical cable-stayed deck supported on the existing abutments and a newly constructed 7 metre high V-shaped concrete pier with a F5 concrete finish.
+The design of the new footbridge would take the form of a symmetrical cable-stayed deck supported on the existing abutments and a newly constructed 7 metre high V-shaped concrete pier with a F5 concrete finish.

 A steel pylon, “the Mast” approximately 23 metres tall would provide support to the stay cables.